 Adequate contouring of the plates is essential.

-Otherwise, patient can start exercises on day 1 of post operative period, starting with ankle dorsiflexion, followed by static quadriceps and other exercises for limb as the patient becomes comfortable.
+Otherwise, the patient can start exercises on day 1 of the postoperative period, starting with ankle dorsiflexion, followed by static quadriceps and other exercises for limb as the patient becomes comfortable.

 If there is concern about the quality of the bone, about gross comminution, especially of the medial wall of the acetabulum, or about inadequate stability, traction should be continued for 6 weeks until some healing of the fragments has occurred.
 Ambulation may then begin with crutches, followed by progressive weight bearing at approximately 12 weeks.